kubernetes/enhancements/keps/sig-cluster-lifecycle/kubeadm/4471-cp-join-kubelet-local-apiserver/README.md

 [experience reports]: https://github.com/golang/go/wiki/ExperienceReports
 -->

-When a controlplane node joins a cluster, the kubelet will bootstrap itself against the load balanced kube-apiserver endpoint.
+When a control plane node joins a cluster, the kubelet will bootstrap itself against the load balanced kube-apiserver endpoint.

-This kube-apiserver endpoint may forward the requests of the kubelet to any of the existing and the new control plane node.
+This kube-apiserver endpoint may forward requests coming from the local kubelet to the kube-apiserver running on any of the existing control plane nodes, including the one running on the same node as the kubelet.

-When doing a immutable rolling upgrade (as e.g. done when using [Cluster API]) the kubelet's minor kubernetes version could be newer than the version of kube-apiserver running on the previously existing controlplane nodes.
+When doing a immutable rolling upgrade (as e.g. done when using [Cluster API]) the kubelet's minor Kubernetes version could be newer than the version of kube-apiserver running on the previously existing control plane nodes.

 In that case this would lead to a violation of the [version skew policy] rule: